CUAHSI/HydroDesktop/Documentation/OnlineHelp/source/extensions/HydroModeler/Tutorial03.rst

 3. Define the relative path for the Hargeaves.dll.

-4. Define an argument (Key-ReadOnly-Value) for the configuration file. key is a string used to search in the properties of the omi, ReadOnly is a boolen and is set to be true, and the value point to the *relative* location of the configuration.xml.
+4. Define an argument (Key - ReadOnly - Value) for the configuration file.
+Key is a string used to search in the properties of the omi, ReadOnly is a boolen and is set to be true, and Value points to the *relative* location of the configuration.xml.

 5. Add an argument named Output to define the relative location of the output csv file.